 Economic, Social and Environmental benefits of Urban Agriculture.

-Economic benefits of urban agriculture (UA) include: generating jobs, supplementing household income, including women, children and the poor.
+Economic benefits of urban agriculture include: generating jobs and supplementing household income, especially for women, children, and the poor.

 These short food chains improve farmers' livelihood and support the local economy in urban and peri-urban areas.

-Furthermore, producing food within urban areas can improve the environment by reducing food miles, reducing greenhouse gas (GHG) emissions; therefore, enhancing air and water quality.
+Furthermore, producing food within urban areas can improve the environment by reducing food miles and greenhouse gas (GHG) emissions and enhancing air and water quality.
 Improved air quality reduces the cases of asthma, especially relevant in minority and poor communities.
-UPA creates greener environments, greener cities create microclimatic conditions, reduce the urban heat island effect, and lower air-condition costs.
+Urban Agriculture creates greener environments, greener cities create microclimatic conditions, reduce the urban heat island effect, and lower air-conditioning costs.

 Using native plants in Urban agriculture attracts wildlife, beneficial insects, and birds, promoting biodiversity and conservation.

-Pictures were taken in my urban Washington, D.C. garden.
+Pictures were taken in my Washington, D.C. garden.